Jonnel Policarpio: Professional career

 Policarpio entered the PBA draft as the youngest player in the pool.
 During the PBA draft combine, he was named the draft combine MVP as his team won the mini-tournament and was also named to the Mythical Five.

-NLEX Road Warriors (2024–present)
+NLEX Road Warriors (2024–2025)

 Policarpio was drafted sixth overall by the NLEX Road Warriors in the Season 49 draft.
 He signed a three-year rookie deal with the team.

 Against the Meralco Bolts, Policarpio made his PBA debut during the 2024 Governors' Cup.
 He scored in double digits in back-to-back losses to the Rain or Shine Elasto Painters and the San Miguel Beermen.
 In that conference, NLEX lost to the TNT Tropang Giga in the semifinals.
 During the 2024–25 Commissioner's Cup, he had a season-high 17 points and nine rebounds in a win over the Phoenix Fuel Masters.

+Converge FiberXers (2026–present)

+On February 24, 2026, Policarpio was traded by NLEX to the Converge FiberXers in a three-team trade with the Meralco Bolts.